mn416/QPULib/README.md

 ratio is too low: we do only 2 arithmetic operations for every memory access, perhaps overwhelming the memory subsystem.
-If there are possibilities for QPULib to generate better code here, hopefully they will be discovered in due course!
+If there are possibilities for QPULib to generate better code here, hopefully they will be discovered in due course.
 (Do let me know if you have any suggestions.)

 ### Example 3: Heat Flow Simulation